gblazquez/bowshockpy/README.md

 ## How to use

-There are two different ways to use ``bowshockpy``:
+There are two different ways to use ``BowshockPy``:

 1. Run it from the terminal specifying an input file: Use an [example of input file](https://github.com/gblazquez/bowshockpy/tree/main/examples) and modify the input parameters according your scientific goals.
-Then, run ``bowshockpy`` in your terminal:
+Then, run ``BowshockPy`` in your terminal:

   ```bash
   $ bowshockpy -r inputfile.py
   ```

-2. Importing ``bowshockpy`` package in your Python code: We include an [notebook example](https://github.com/gblazquez/bowshockpy/tree/main/examples/example_notebook.ipynb) that shows how to use the main classes.
+2. Importing ``BowshockPy`` package in your Python code: We include an [notebook example](https://github.com/gblazquez/bowshockpy/tree/main/examples/example_notebook.ipynb) that shows how to use the main classes.

-See the [documentation](https://bowshockpy.readthedocs.io/en/latest/) for more details on the usage of bowshockpy.
+See the [documentation](https://bowshockpy.readthedocs.io/en/latest/) for more details on the usage of ``BowshockPy``.

 ## Contributing